 The tannin unites with the gelatine; and thus the hide becomes leather.Makers of Many Things

 It is lots of work to get the tannin out of oak or hemlock bark.The Story of Leather

 - any of a class of yellowish or brownish solid compounds found in many plants and used as tanning agents, mordants, medical astringents, etc. Tannins are derivatives of gallic acid with the approximate formula C 76 H 52 O 46Also called: tannic acid

 vegetable substance capable of converting animal hide to leather, 1802, from French tannin (1798), from tan "crushed oak bark containing tannin" (see tan (v.)).
 Tannic acid first recorded 1836, from French acide tannique, inroduced 1834 by Pelouze.

-Any of various compounds, including tannic acid, that occur naturally in the bark and fruit of various plants, especially the nutgalls, certain oaks, and sumac.
+- Any of various compounds, including tannic acid, that occur naturally in the bark and fruit of various plants, especially the nutgalls, certain oaks, and sumac.
 Tannins are polyphenols, and form yellowish to light brown amorphous masses that can be powdery, flaky, or spongy.
-They are used in photography, dyeing, in tanning leather, in clarifying wine and beer, and as an astringent in medicine.
-Tannins are also an important ingredient in tea.
+They bind proteins and are used in dyeing, in tanning leather, in clarifying wine and beer, and as an astringent in medicine.
+Tannins also give color and flavor to black tea.

 - Any of various other substances that promote the tanning of leather, such as chromium salts.